DLavin23/dan-lavin.com/content/journal/roadmaps-are-dead/index.md

 - what we're thinking about doing next
 - what we've identified as potentially important work to do in the future

 The answer to that will likely vary from team to team.
-At Hatch, that answer is Basecamp, but that's only because that's the tool we prefer to use for communication.
-It could just as easily be replaced with something like Asana, Trello, or one of the many Atlassian products, etc. What's important is that there's a place, where everyone in the company can visit, that very quickly and easily helps them understand: what's being worked on, what coming up next, and what may be coming in the future.
+At Hatch, my current company, that answer is Basecamp, but that's only because it's the tool we prefer to use for communication.
+It could just as easily be replaced with something like Asana, Trello, or one of the many Atlassian products, etc. What's important is that there's a place, where everyone in the company can go, that very quickly and easily helps them understand: what's being worked on, what coming up next, and what may be coming in the future.

 > Almost heaven, West Virginia
 <br/>